About Coyotes

 ✓ Noisemakers: your voice, air horns, pots, and pans banged together, whistles, shake cans (pop cans filled with pennies or pebbles), keys, pop open/close an umbrella

-✓ Projectiles (TOWARDS, NOT AT THE COYOTE[s]): sticks, clumps of dirt, small rocks, tennis balls
+✓ Projectiles (TOWARDS, NOT AT THE intended target): sticks, clumps of dirt, small rocks, tennis balls

-✓ Liquids (during warm months only): garden hoses, water balloons - NEVER use any other type of fluids such as vinegar.
+✓ Liquid - water-only (during warm months only): garden hoses, water balloons - NEVER use any caustic fluids such as vinegar.
 This would be considered an animal welfare and cruelty concern.

 For communities experiencing regular sightings, patience is required when identified "hot spots" may need more intensive investigations and hazing before the coyote entirely moves on.
 First responders can be trained to follow up with residents, respond to calls and utilize more intensive hazing techniques if needed.
 Please contact us if interested in our training: info@coyotewatchcanada.com